techx/event-checkin/Readme.md

 For nametag-like labels, the correct size is probably `LABEL_WIDTH=760 LABEL_HEIGHT=410` For square, badge-like labels, the correct size is probably `LABEL_WIDTH=410 LABEL_HEIGHT=410`, but this could be wrong.

+To modify the content printed on the labels, edit the `create_image` method of `app/printer/image.py`.
+There are a handful of methods in this file to facilitate image creation, but the most helpful one is probably `draw_horiz_centered_text`.
+It may take a few tries to find values for the y-offset parameter that work with the labels you're using.

+While you're finding values that work, comment out the call to `lpr` in `app/printer/__init__.py` to temporarily disable printing so that you can debug the output images without wasting labels.
+The output images are located in `app/printer/labels`.

 Directory structure
 -------------------